 It may make sense to take an adjustable income from your pension pot during retirement.
 Also known as ‘flexi-access drawdown’, this is only possible with defined contribution schemes.
 After the 25% tax-free lump sum is taken, the remaining 75% of your pension pot is invested in funds that allow you to take a regular income (which is then taxed at your marginal rate).
 Your investments will be guided by your objectives, requirements and attitude to risk.
 In addition, the investment strategy can be adjusted over time, in line with your circumstances and the performance of your investments.

 A financial adviser will be able to provide some guidance on how much income you are likely to require.
 If you aren’t an experienced investor, they can also construct an investment strategy that focuses on delivering the income you require.
+For more information, check out our article 'What is pension drawdown and how does it work?'

 Combining pension options